 The most highly-skilled and conscientious among us might be better equipped to recognize and avoid certain errors, but none escape making them.
 Fortunately, as noted, there are usually few serious consequences to these inevitable glitches.
 But sometimes our errors in judgment can be very costly — for ourselves as well as others; e.g. The Titanic.
 The problem, as Kahneman explains, is that it can be very hard — even impossible — to catch ourselves in errors leading to poor judgments.
 But this is not an entirely hopeless situation.
 With the aid of his book and some dedicated practice, we might correct ourselves before we do some damage.
 However, particularly for decisions with high-stakes, relying solely on one’s own judgment is an unwarranted gamble.
 The most reliable way to avoid mistakes is to seek an outside view from someone who is also trained to recognize systematic errors.
-Why?
 As Kahneman notes, what we humans are good at is noticing when others are “walking into a cognitive minefield.”
 And not only are we good at detecting others’ impending mistakes, but also we’re motivated to notice.
-How?
 It’s fun to point out others’ gaffes!
-For these reasons, Kahneman says he “orients [Thinking, Fast and Slow] to “water-cooler gossips [since] it is much easier, as well as far more enjoyable, to identify and label the mistakes of others than recognize our own.” (pp 3-4, pp 417-481)
+Hence Kahneman “orients [Thinking, Fast and Slow] to “water-cooler gossips [since] it is much easier, as well as far more enjoyable, to identify and label the mistakes of others than recognize our own.” (pp 3-4, pp 417-481)

 Daniel Kahneman’s overarching goal in Thinking, Fast and Slow is not only to provide people the tools to identify cognitive/perceptual errors (and biases), but also to give each a language with which to use these tools to provide “fair and sophisticated criticism” to others.
 And it’s this last point that warrants some criticism of its own.
 I’ll explain.